Note: This post was originally published in January, 2019.

 Rule #1 is that you commit yourself to the task.

 Rule #2 is imagining your ideal lifestyle.

 In personal finance, this is called “Finding your Why.”
 It’s hard to convince someone to care about saving for retirement when retirement can be decades away.

 But we go through many seasons in life.
-And what we want at 25 is very different from what we want at 45.
+And what we want at 25 is very different from what we want at 45, or 65.
 A 25 year old may be more concerned about paying off student debt and building an emergency fund.
 A 45 year old may be motivated to save retirement.
+A 65 year old is figuring out how to spend their time and money in retirement and about their legacy.
 Just saying that these are the financially responsible things to do isn’t enough.
 You need to actually visualize how your life will be transformed by achieving these goals.
 How will you use your money once the debt is paid off?
 What does your dream house and your dream retirement look like to you?